Skip to content

 The golden rule is that honesty is the best policy when it comes to pre-existing conditions.
 It’s better to pay a bit more for travel insurance so you can relax on your holiday, safe in the knowledge you’re fully covered.

-Travel insurance for pre-existing conditions starts from £[data] for a single-trip policy or £[data] for an annual multi-trip policy.
-The cost will depend on the specific condition and level of cover you require.
+Travel insurance for pre-existing conditions starts from £5.07 ^ but the average price our customers pay for travel insurance with a medical condition is £13.87 ^ .
+The cost will vary on the specific condition and level of cover you require.

 Frequently asked questions